openclimatedata/global-biomass-burning-emissions/README.md

 Vrije Universiteit Amsterdam, De Boelelaan 1105, 1081 HV Amsterdam, Netherlands

 Biomass burning emissions data produced by VUA is licensed under a Creative Commons Attribution "Share Alike" 4.0 International License (http://creativecommons.org/licenses/by/4.0/).
 The data producers and data providers make no warranty, either express or implied, including but not limited to, warranties of merchantability and fitness for a particular purpose.
 All liabilities arising from the supply of the information (including any liability arising in negligence) are excluded to the fullest extent permitted by law.

+GFED4s data notes for Citation:

+Please mention you used fire emissions from the Global Fire Emissions Database version 4 (GFED4s) described in van der Werf et al. (2017).
+When fires are a key focus  of  your  paper  please  also  include  a  citation  to  the  original burned  area paper (Giglio et al., 2013) boosted by small fire burned area following Randerson et  al.  (2012)
+.